dao-duc-tung/fastai-practice/notes/notes.md

 ![](images/55.png)

 - It keeps on going, and we've got a BPTT (back prop through time) of 20, so there's 20 layers of this.
+We know that the loss landscapes in deep networks has awful bumpy loss surfaces.
 When you start creating long timescales and multiple layers, these things get impossible to train.
 One thing is you can add skip connections.
 But what people normally do is they actually use a little mini neural net to decide how much of the green and orange arrow to keep.
 You get GRU or LSTM depending on the details of that little neural net.
 This is a super valuable technique.